prysmaticlabs/documentation/docs/contribute/doc-standards.md

 ### Acronyms

 If you have to use an acronym, spell the full phrase first and include the acronym in parentheses `()` the first time it is used in each document.
-Exception: This generally isn't necessary for commonly-encountered acronyms like _IPFS_, unless writing for a stand-alone article that may not be presented alongside project documentation.
+Exception: This generally isn't necessary for commonly-encountered acronyms like _EVM_, unless writing for a stand-alone article that may not be presented alongside project documentation.

 > Virtual Machine (VM), Decentralized Web (DWeb).